Nastel/tnt4j-stream-jmx/README.md

 When monitoring multiple JVMs running single instance of Stream-JMX, `source.factory.RootFQN` property should define only part of
 `SourceFQN` common for all monitored JVMs.
-Remaining (JVM unique) part of `SourceFQN` shall be defined in external JVM connections configuration file (i.e. `config/connections.cfg`).
+Remaining (JVM unique) part of `SourceFQN` shall be defined in external JVM connections configuration file (e.g. `config/connections.cfg`).
 But this also implies that if `SourceFQN` tokens refers unique values resolved from JMX data (e.g, over `@bean:` reference), it is enough to have only `source.factory.RootFQN` property of Stream-JMX TNT4J configuration to uniquely distinguish JVMs.